 I half-joked the other day about what the word Curacao means.
 I know Curacao is an island in the Caribbean, once part of the Netherlands Antilles, now an autonomous Dutch territory, but I said Curacao in Dutch means FUN!

+Looking for the best places to visit Curacao?
 There are 35 beaches on the island of Curacao, each more beautiful than the last, but I have great memories of a morning swim in Playa Knip.
-From a boat, the shore is a line of cliffs that suddenly opens up to a beautiful sandy cove curving around the almost impossibly aquamarine water.
+The shore is a line of cliffs that suddenly opens up to a beautiful sandy cove curving around the almost impossibly aquamarine water from a boat.
 The pictures are so striking they look photo-shopped.
 They’re not.
 The water is really that color!

 Then we went cliff jumping!

 We’d arranged with Go West Diving to take us to a few of the more than 65 dive and snorkeling sites Curacao has.
-With water temps of 82 degrees and visibility to 100 ft, I was really looking forward to more time in and under the water.
+With 82 degrees and visibility to 100 ft with water temps, I was really looking forward to more time in and under the water.

 Finally, we left the way we came in, on our backs underwater, pulling ourselves hand-over-hand through the mouth of the cave to burst free into the sunlight, relieved to be through it but sad to leave.